Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Abstract

 \section{Abstract}

 Muon tomography is a non-destructive imaging technique that uses cosmic-ray muons to probe dense materials.
-A plastic Scintillating Fiber (SciFi) detector with a one-dimensional SiPM array offers a compact and high-resolution solution.
-However, constructing a large-area SciFi detector demands reducing the number of readout channels while maintaining detector performance.
-To address this challenge, we present a multiplexing scheme based on a diode-based symmetric charge division circuit combined with a position-encoding algorithm, enabling up to $N_{\textrm{SiPM}}^{\textrm{max}}=C^{2}_{N_{\textrm{ele}}}$ SiPM channels to be read out using only ${N_{\textrm{ele}}}$ electronic channels.
+Bar scintillator and scintillating fiber detectors equipped with one-dimensional SiPM arrays offer compact, high-resolution solutions, but large-area implementations require effective reduction of readout channels while preserving detector performance.
+To address this challenge, we present a novel multiplexing scheme based on a diode-based symmetric charge division circuit combined with a position-encoding algorithm, enabling up to $N_{\textrm{SiPM}}^{\textrm{max}}=C^{2}_{N_{\textrm{ele}}}$ SiPM channels to be read out using only ${N_{\textrm{ele}}}$ electronic channels.
 Circuit simulations confirm the feasibility of the multiplexing design and guide the choice of appropriate diodes to preserve SiPM signal integrity.
-A multiplexed SciFi detector module comprising 21 SiPM channels read out through 7 electronic channels are constructed.
-Electronic tests show that this module exhibits low crosstalk between electronic channels, and preserves linearity over a dynamic range from $\sim$10 to 122 photoelectrons.
+The approach was validated using a SciFi detector module comprising 21 SiPM channels multiplexed into 7 electronic channels.
+Electronic tests show that this multiplexing circuit exhibits low crosstalk between electronic channels, and preserves linearity over a dynamic range from $\sim$10 to 122 photoelectrons.
 Cosmic-ray measurements further show that the multiplexed SciFi detector achieves a detection efficiency above 95\% and a spatial resolution of about 0.65~mm, with only minor degradation compared to the direct (per SiPM channel) readout.
-These results verify that the proposed method provides a scalable and cost-effective readout solution for large-area muon tomography systems.
+These results verify that the proposed method provides a scalable and cost-effective readout solution for large-area muon tomography systems and is applicable to other scintillator-based detectors employing similar one-dimensional SiPM array readout.